slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.PHP.ForbiddenClasses 🔧

-Sniff checks forbidden classes, interfaces, parent classes and traits.
+Reports usage of forbidden classes, interfaces, parent classes and traits.
 And provide the following settings:

 * `forbiddenClasses`: forbids creating instances with `new` keyword or accessing with `::` operator
 * `forbiddenExtends`: forbids extending with `extends` keyword